 Export to a clipboard

 Select data in the result set or in the editor and press Ctrl+C.

-On the toolbar, click the Dump Data icon () and select To Clipboard.
+On the toolbar, click the Export Data icon () and select Copy To Clipboard.

-From the drop-down list Dump Data icon (), select Configure CSV formats.
+From the list of data extractors, select Configure CSV formats.

-In the CSV Formats dialog, click the Add Format icon ().
+In the CSV Formats dialog, click the Add Format icon .

 Specify a name of a new format (for example, Confluence Wiki Markup).

 Define settings of the format: set separators for rows and headers, define text for NULL values, specify quotation.
 Click OK.

 When the format is created, you can select it in the drop-down list near the Export Data icon ().

 In the Files tool window ( ), navigate to .